Novels

 I grew up in New York City and always wanted to have a dog, but they weren't allowed in my apartment house.
 (I had a pet salamander named Eggbert and a parakeet named Albert Einstein.)

-Now I live with my family in the woods in Western Massachusetts.
+Now I live with my family in the woods in Western Massachusetts and on Cape Cod.

 I have a dog, and two miniature donkeys.